ChangMinPark/genetic-algorithm-dct/README.md

 > - **ENABLE_TWO_POINT**: Whether to enable two point technique (default: True)
 > - **ADV_1ST_POP**: Whether to enable advanced population initialization (Default: True)

-To understand the parameters, please read general genetic algorithm and the literature mentioned.
+To understand the parameters, please refer to genetic algorithm and the literature mentioned.